Fleet Security Cost & Pricing

 What does a security guard cost per hour in 2026?

-Standard unarmed security guards in the United States cost $27 to $40 per hour in 2026.
-Armed guards run $35 to $65 per hour.
-Specialized officers — personal protection, executive protection, high-risk site officers — range from $75 to $150+ per hour.
+Unarmed guards in the U.S. run $27 to $40/hour in 2026.
+Armed guards run $35 to $65/hour.
+Specialized officers — personal protection, executive protection, high-risk site — run $75 to $150+/hour.

-The 24/7 coverage math nobody actually does
+The 24/7 coverage math nobody runs

-A single post staffed 24 hours per day, 7 days per week, requires 8,760 hours of coverage per year.
-At $27 per hour, that is $236,520 in straight contract cost.
-Add the typical 12 percent premium for overnight shift differential, holiday coverage, and supervisor allocation, and the realistic range for a single 24/7 unarmed post lands at $130,000 to $265,000 annually.
-Armed posts run $290,000 to $438,000+ annually.
+One post, 24/7, is 8,760 hours a year.
+At $27/hour, that's $236,520 in straight contract cost.
+Add ~12% for overnight differential, holidays, and supervisor allocation and a single 24/7 unarmed post lands at $130,000 to $265,000/year.
+Armed posts run $290,000 to $438,000+/year.

 How much does remote video monitoring cost?